tf.keras.Input( shape=None, batch_size=None, name=None, dtype=None, sparse=False, tensor=None, ragged=False, **kwargs )

 it becomes possible to do:

 shape=(32,)indicates that the expected input will be batches of 32-dimensional vectors.
 Elements of this tuple can be None; 'None' elements represent dimensions where the shape is not known.

 sparseis False, sparse tensors can still be passed into the input - they will be densified with a default value of 0.

 Inputlayer.
-If set, the layer will not create a placeholder tensor.
+If set, the layer will use the

 # this is a logistic regression in Keras x = Input(shape=(32,)) y = Dense(16, activation='softmax')(x) model = Model(x, y)